bedrock-ws/bedrockws-deno/manual/src/setup.md

 mobile or desktop device (or a friend that has one) that has Minecraft on it.
 This device can join the world hosted on the console and then connect to the WebSocket server.

+> [!IMPORTANT]
+> On PlayStation 4 and 5, a PlayStation Plus subscription is required for
+> Online play.
+This includes online play in the local network.